 - a) To assist in the acquisition, restoration, preservation, exhibition, promotion and maintenance of Veteran, Vintage.
-Post Vintage and Invitation Class Motor Vehicles. - b) To obtain and maintain historical and statistical records of such vehicles. - c) To facilitate the exchange of information and promotion of common interests. - d) To provide facilities for such activities. - e) To maintain and conduct a Club for the accommodation, entertainment and comfort of the members and their guests and to provide a club-house with amenities and to afford to members and their guests all the usual privileges, advantages and accommodation of a social club. - f) To promote good fellowship. - A. Any 12 members personally present (being members entitled to vote under these rules at a general meeting) will constitute a quorum for the conduct of business at a general meeting. - B. Any 6 committee members constitute a quorum for the conduct of the business of a committee meeting. - C. The association's financial year will be the period of 12 months commencing on1st July, and ending on the 30th June each year. - D. the property and income of the association must be applied solely towards the promotion of the objects or purposes of the association and no part of that property or income may be paid or otherwise distributed, directly or indirectly, to members of the association, except in good faith in the promotion of those objects or purpose
+Post Vintage and Invitation Class Motor Vehicles. - b) To obtain and maintain historical and statistical records of such vehicles. - c) To facilitate the exchange of information and promotion of common interests. - d) To provide facilities for such activities. - e) To provide a venue for members to get together for the benefit of the community and themselves. - f) To enhance the health and wellbeing of members by supporting and helping one another. - A. Any 12 members personally present (being members entitled to vote under these rules at a general meeting) will constitute a quorum for the conduct of business at a general meeting. - B. Any 6 committee members constitute a quorum for the conduct of the business of a committee meeting. - C. The association's financial year will be the period of 12 months commencing on1st July and ending on the 30th of June each year. - D. the property and income of the association must be applied solely towards the promotion of the objects or purposes of the association and no part of that property or income may be paid or otherwise distributed, directly or indirectly, to members of the association, except in good faith in the promotion of those objects or purpose.

-1. Terms used
+1. Terms used.